WPGlobus/WPGlobus/readme.txt

 * FIXED:
 	* PHP notice on plugin activation hook when a theme is upgraded.
 	* Language selector drop-down applied to all menus instead of the selected one.
+	* Correct display the category name by default at edit-tags.php page

 = 1.0.2 =
 * FIXED: